 Once you have made the commitment to run for your local school board, there are requirements, deadlines, and processes that must be adhered to.

 Generally, school board candidates must be a U.S. citizen, at least 18 years old, qualified voters in the school district and able to read and write.
 They must be residents of their districts continuously for one year (as little as 30 days or as long as three years in some city school districts) before the election.
-They cannot be employed by the board on which they will serve or live in the same household with a family member who is also a member of the same school board.
+At the time when the board member takes office, they cannot be employed by the board on which they serve or live in the same household with a family member who is also a member of the same school board.

 The requirements for filing nominating petitions for a school board vary depending upon the type of school district.
 Generally, candidates must submit a nominating petition to the school district clerk.
 The petition must be signed by at least 25 qualified district voters or two percent of the number of those who voted in the previous annual election, whichever number is greater.
 In small city school districts, nominating petitions must be signed by at least 100 qualified voters.

 - Candidate’s name and residence

 - Incumbent’s name (if any)

 - Residences of the persons who signed the petition